-Historical Research and the Problem of Categories: Reflections on 10,000 Digital Notecards (Spring 2012 version)
+Historical Research and the Problem of Categories: Reflections on 10,000 Digital Notecards (2012 revision)

-Permalink for this paragraph 0 Once while taking a break at an archive, I stood at the snack machine alongside a senior historian.
+¶ 1 Leave a comment on paragraph 1 0 Once while taking a break at an archive, I stood at the snack machine alongside a senior historian.
 She let out a tired sigh and then explained that she was at the beginning of a project, at the point “where you don’t know anything yet.”
 For historians, research often takes a non-linear or even meandering form, through many phases of uncertainty and redefinition.
 As global historian William McNeill described it, we begin with a sense of an historical problem and explore it through reading, which cyclically “reshapes the problem, which further directs the reading.”
 This “back and forth” can continue right up to publication.
 We might be more bold, like Stephen Ramsay, and celebrate the “serendipitous engagement” that happens when “screwing around” with sources, enjoying intellectually productive browsing and exploration.
 Whether we look forward to or struggle through these phases, much of our work happens while our research questions are still in formation.1

-Permalink for this paragraph 0 Uncertainty is, therefore, a core attribute of our research process, and one that we might take as evidence that we are guided by our sources.
+¶ 2 Leave a comment on paragraph 2 0 Uncertainty is, therefore, a core attribute of our research process, and one that we might take as evidence that we are guided by our sources.
 Yet it can produce challenges as well.
 How do we proceed to do research – the real nuts and bolts of it – if we acknowledge such uncertainty?
 How can we organize information and keep it accessible in ways that will facilitate our ongoing thinking and writing if we acknowledge changing focal points or areas of interest?

-Permalink for this paragraph 0 To research my dissertation, “Schooling the Metropolis: Educational Inequality Made and Remade, Nashville, Tennessee, 1945-85,” I started with various questions about desegregation in Nashville, Tennessee: Why did black students ride buses more, and longer, than white students?
+¶ 3 Leave a comment on paragraph 3 0 To research my dissertation, “Schooling the Metropolis: Educational Inequality Made and Remade, Nashville, Tennessee, 1945-85,” I started with various questions about desegregation in Nashville, Tennessee: Why did black students ride buses more, and longer, than white students?
 Was this due to power imbalances, ideologies, or explicit policies?
 Was the nature of Nashville’s economy relevant?
 I gradually worked my way toward the question I came to address – how the politics and economics of growth fed educational inequality.2

-Permalink for this paragraph 0 Following the example of some more senior graduate students and one young faculty member in my department, I decided to use a relational database to keep my notes.3 I was far from the cutting edge of digital history or information sciences.
+¶ 5 Leave a comment on paragraph 5 0 Following the example of some more senior graduate students and one young faculty member in my department, I decided to use a relational database to keep my notes.3 I was far from the cutting edge of digital history or information sciences.
 As I designed my database, I leaned on the very analogue metaphor of the notecard.
 Rather than reconceptualizing my historical work in deep interaction with new tools, as many scholars in digital history (including several in this volume) have done, I used a new tool to do familiar aspects of research in a more accessible and efficient way.4

-Permalink for this paragraph 0 In the process, I came to see information management as a consequential aspect of historical research.
+¶ 6 Leave a comment on paragraph 6 0 In the process, I came to see information management as a consequential aspect of historical research.
 How we organize and interact with information from our sources can affect what we discover in them.
 Scholars of the archive and of the social history of knowledge have long observed the consequences of how people keep information, and historians have considered the impact of archival practices on their own findings.5 Their work raises useful questions about historians’ own research processes – questions highlighted during work with databases.
 Particularly, where, when and how do we categorize information, how do we interact with these categories as we think and write, and what can we do not to become bound up in the categories we create at the most uncertain stages of our research?

-Permalink for this paragraph 0 Although the quantity and functionality of digital tools for data management, as well as attention to these tools, has increased in the last few years, they are not yet fully woven into the fabric of the profession.
+¶ 7 Leave a comment on paragraph 7 0 Although the quantity and functionality of digital tools for data management, as well as attention to these tools, has increased in the last few years, they are not yet fully woven into the fabric of the profession.
 Some of this may be generational; but it also results from our discipline’s relative lack of formal conversation about methodology at the granular level.
 Graduate training programs paradoxically structure their training as internships in the consumption and production of history, yet offer little explicit guidance on the mechanics involved.6 And when new tools emerge, their potential utility may not be appreciated fully.
 Database programs can have broad impact on how we interact with information, but much discussion of them emphasizes their use in the narrower work of bibliographic and citation management.7

-Permalink for this paragraph 0 While neither an early nor an innovating database user, I offer this account to illustrate some potential benefits and learnings from my modest use of this tool.
+¶ 8 Leave a comment on paragraph 8 0 While neither an early nor an innovating database user, I offer this account to illustrate some potential benefits and learnings from my modest use of this tool.
 I first lay out how I organized my research and how it related to my thinking and writing.
 Then I venture some connections between that process and questions in the social history of knowledge and the scholarship of the archive – questions about the making and impact of categories in thought.

 Having decided to keep notes in a database, I selected a program: FileMaker Pro.
 There are many alternatives: some more streamlined (like Bento), some free and web-compatible (such as Zotero), and some designed for qualitative research (NVivo, ATLAS.ti).8 Historians who write code can create their own.
 I began by creating two FileMaker layouts, one for sources and another for the “notecards” from those sources.9 Guessing at how I might later sort and analyze my notes, I made a keyword field for themes I expected to recur.
 Zotero, which I use in current projects, provides a similar structure for sources, notes, and keyword “tags.”

-Permalink for this paragraph 1 In trips to several archives over a year, I collected tens of thousands of pages of documents by taking digital photographs of these.10 I read and took notes on a portion on site, in those collections that prohibited digital copying or charged exorbitantly for physical copies.
+¶ 12 Leave a comment on paragraph 12 1 In trips to several archives over a year, I collected tens of thousands of pages of documents by taking digital photographs of these.10 I read and took notes on a portion on site, in those collections that prohibited digital copying or charged exorbitantly for physical copies.
 Because I had very limited time to work onsite at archives, most of my notetaking happened once I returned home.
 I read digital copies on one screen.
 On the other I entered notes in the database: direct quotes in one field, my observations and tentative analysis in another other.
 (Zotero uses a single notetaking field).
 The vast majority of my notecards were descriptive, but when I had a thought that tied various sources together or hinted at an argument, I made a new notecard, titled “memo to self,” and then these entered the digital stack as well, tagged with keywords.

-Permalink for this paragraph 0 Once I had worked through most of my documents, I had nearly ten thousand notecards.
+¶ 15 Leave a comment on paragraph 15 0 Once I had worked through most of my documents, I had nearly ten thousand notecards.
 I used the database as I began my analysis and sense-making.
 I first ran large searches based on my keywords: hundreds of notecards on vocational education, for example.
 I organized these cards chronologically – an action that takes only a few keystrokes – and spent a day or more reading them through.
 As themes or patterns began to emerge, or there were connections to other sections of my research that weren’t under the “vocational” heading, I ran separate searches on these, incorporating that material into the bin of quotes and comments I was building by cutting and pasting into a new text document.
 (Databases often have “report” functions that could help this process, but I did not explore that route).
 Of course, sorting information can be done without a database.
 But I found it to happen quickly and more easily with one.

-Permalink for this paragraph 0 Having reviewed my research material, I began to draft a section of a chapter.
+¶ 17 Leave a comment on paragraph 17 0 Having reviewed my research material, I began to draft a section of a chapter.
 I started to write before I was sure of the precise structure of the chapter or my detailed argument.
 I used writing as a way to find and refine my argument.
 Crafting a basic narrative often helped me identify what I was missing, what I needed to find out more about.
 Writing in this exploratory fashion was made easier by quick access to bits of information from the database as needed.11

-Permalink for this paragraph 0 Using a database did accomplish the most basic of my goals.
+¶ 18 Leave a comment on paragraph 18 0 Using a database did accomplish the most basic of my goals.
 It proved a reliable and convenient way to keep notes and contextual information in the same place, and it addressed my most basic fear of forgetting by allowing searches for information in myriad ways – by title, content of notes, direct quotations, keywords, dates.
 It was as my writing advanced, though, that I came to appreciate how the database’s full-text searchability allowed me not only to follow my original questions but to explore ones that I had not anticipated at the start of my research.
 This mode of notekeeping allowed me to access information as I thought and wrote that I would have missed otherwise – likely because of the difficulty of tracking down and reordering notes without such a database.

-Permalink for this paragraph 0 In another case, I found that the database allowed me to reframe an initial research question into a broader one.
+¶ 22 Leave a comment on paragraph 22 0 In another case, I found that the database allowed me to reframe an initial research question into a broader one.
 From the start, my dissertation was concerned with why schools were built where they were, how locations got chosen, to suit whose interests.
 I thought of schools as a good being struggled over in political and economic terms.
 After analyzing the local politics of school construction, I understood that my story was not about schools alone, but about how the distribution of public goods reflected the political and economic structures that support metropolitan inequality.

-Permalink for this paragraph 0 In each case, the database helped relevant information jump out of the noise of years of research and thinking, and helped make that information available relationally, easily connected to other information.
+¶ 24 Leave a comment on paragraph 24 0 In each case, the database helped relevant information jump out of the noise of years of research and thinking, and helped make that information available relationally, easily connected to other information.

 Categories and the making of historical knowledge